MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReceiveConnector.md

 ```

 ### -Enabled
-!!!
-Exchange Server 2010, Exchange Server 2013

-The Enabled parameter specifies whether to enable the connector.
-Valid values for this parameter are $true or $false.
-The default value is $true.
-Use the Enabled parameter to enable or disable the connector.

-!!!
-Exchange Server 2016

 The Enabled parameter specifies whether to enable or disable the Receive connector.
 Valid values are:

 - $true: The Receive connector is enabled.
 This is the default value.

 - $false: The Receive connector is disabled.

 ```yaml
 Type: $true | $false